sanketchoudhary5/Snake-Game/README.md

 💡 You are free to use, modify, and distribute it for personal or commercial purposes.

-By following this guide, you can install, modify, and deploy the Snake Game with ease! 🐍🎮
+By following this guide, you can install, modify, and deploy the Snake Game with ease!🎮

-🔥 Now go ahead and challenge yourself to beat the high score! 🚀🏆
+🔥 Now go ahead and challenge yourself to beat the high score!